huanzhang12/lightgbm-gpu/README.md

 --------------------------

 We used the following hardware to evaluate the performance of our GPU algorithm.
-Our CPU reference is a high-end dual socket Haswell-EP Xeon server;
+Our CPU reference is **a high-end dual socket Haswell-EP Xeon server with 28 cores**;
 GPUs include a budget GPU (RX 480) and a mainstream (GTX 1080) GPU installed on the same server.
-It is worth mentioning that our GPUs are not the best GPUs in the market; if you are using a better GPU (like AMD RX 580, NVIDIA GTX 1080 Ti, Titan X Pascal, Titan Xp, P100, etc), you are likely to get a better speedup.
+It is worth mentioning that **the GPUs used are not the best GPUs in the market**; if you are using a better GPU (like AMD RX 580, NVIDIA GTX 1080 Ti, Titan X Pascal, Titan Xp, P100, etc), you are likely to get a better speedup.

 | Hardware                     | Peak FLOPS   | Peak Memory BW | Cost (MSRP) |